YukunZhang/gemqueen.github.com/_posts/2015-05-11-psychometric.md

 Psychometric analysis can be applied to improve or validate almost any instrument that measures human behavior, performance attitudes, abilities, or personality traits.
 Psychometric analysis is essential when an instrument produces a score that is used for high stakes decisions in organizations, such as hiring, performance review, assessment of potential, culture audits or management effectiveness.

+# Note
-#I  still don't know which method can be used to do this.
+I  still don't know which method can be used to do this.
 Need to discover...